Welsh Not: Popular culture

 Adults who experienced the Welsh Not as children recalled it with differing emotions, including anger, indifference and humour.
 In the late 19th and early 20th centuries several accounts were published of this method of discipline, which described it as having been used at an unclear point in the relatively recent past.
-Some writers in this period saw the Welsh Not as something imposed on Wales by England or the British government with the aim of destroying Welsh language; others disagreed, often seeing it as a result of Welsh people's desire to learn English.
-The best-selling novel How Green Was My Valley (1939) by Richard Llewellyn includes an emotive description of the practice, which Johnes considers one of the most influential depictions of the punishment:"About her neck a piece of new cord, and from the cord, a board that hung to her shins and cut her as she walked.
-Chalked on the board … I must not speak Welsh in school … And the board dragged her down, for she was small, an infant, and the card rasped the flesh of her neck, and there were marks upon her shins where the edge of the board had cut.
-Loud she cried … and in her eyes the big tears of a child who is hurt, and has shame, and is frightened."The punishment continues to be well known in Wales.
-The Welsh Not has often been discussed in the media usually with an emphasis on its cruelty.
-It has also featured in school teaching materials and been linked to political debates.
-It is sometimes incorrectly portrayed as a policy introduced by the British government.
-According to the Encyclopaedia of Wales, "Welsh patriots view the Welsh Not(e) as an instrument of cultural genocide", but "it was welcomed by some parents as a way of ensuring that their children made daily use of English".
+Some writers in this period saw the Welsh Not as something imposed on Wales by England or the British government with the aim of destroying the Welsh language; others disagreed, often seeing it as a result of Welsh people's desire to learn English.
+The best-selling novel How Green Was My Valley (1939) by Richard Llewellyn includes an emotive description of the practice, which Johnes considers one of the most influential depictions of the punishment:About her neck a piece of new cord, and from the cord, a board that hung to her shins and cut her as she walked.
+Chalked on the board ...
+I must not speak Welsh in school ...
+And the board dragged her down, for she was small, an infant, and the card rasped the flesh of her neck, and there were marks upon her shins where the edge of the board had cut.
+Loud she cried ... and in her eyes the big tears of a child who is hurt, and has shame, and is frightened.Saunders Lewis, a Welsh nationalist politician, argued in a 1962 radio lecture that it was a "fact that extermination of Welsh was a political policy".
+That year, Wynne Melville Jones wore a costume which included a Welsh Not at a carnival in Tregaron to protest the decision of a local factory to prohibit its employees speaking Welsh in work hours.
+Daniel Parry-Jones wrote in Welsh Children's Games and Pastimes (1964) that, while he had not experienced the Welsh Not himself, he knew how "terribly painful it is [to be caned on the hands], and how any child would stoop to involve even his best friend to escape it, suffering inevitably, I am sure, by this practice of the Welsh Not, some early moral injury."